krishnan-Rama/transpipeline/README.md

    Script: `1-fastqc_array.sh` (Reused for trimmed data)

 5. **Kraken2 Classification**: The trimmed data undergoes taxonomic classification using Kraken2.
+   Script: `kraken.sh`
+6. **Kraken2 Sub-classification**: The Kraken2 results containing taxonomy IDs undergo further classification to exclude/include user-specified taxonomy IDs using `extract_kraken_reads.py`.
    Script: `2B-kraken2.sh`

-6. **Assembly**: Transcriptome assembly is executed using Trinity.
+8. **Assembly**: Transcriptome assembly is executed using Trinity.
    Script: `3-trinity_assembly.sh`

-7. **Evigene Annotation**: The assembled transcriptome is annotated using the evigene tool.
+9. **Evigene Annotation**: The assembled transcriptome is annotated using the evigene tool.
    Script: `4-evigene.sh`

-8. **BUSCO Analysis**: Completeness of the assembled transcriptome is assessed using BUSCO.
+10. **BUSCO Analysis**: Completeness of the assembled transcriptome is assessed using BUSCO.
    Script: `5-busco_singularity.sh`

-9. **Trinity Mapping**: Transcriptome data is further processed using Trinity tools for mapping.
+11. **Trinity Mapping**: Transcriptome data is further processed using Trinity tools for mapping.
    Script: `6-trinity-mapping.sh`

-10. **Summary Stats and Differential Expression**: Post-processing analysis of the mapped data.
+12. **Summary Stats and Differential Expression**: Post-processing analysis of the mapped data.
    Script: `7-rsem-post-reassemble.sh`

-11. **MultiQC Report**: A comprehensive report is generated to summarize results from the previous steps.
+13. **MultiQC Report**: A comprehensive report is generated to summarize results from the previous steps.
    Script: `8-multiqc.sh`

-12. **Blastdb Configuration**: Blast databases are downloaded and configured.
+14. **Blastdb Configuration**: Blast databases are downloaded and configured.
    Script: `9-blastdb.sh`

-13. **Multispecies Blast**: A blastp search is performed against a multispecies database.
+15. **Multispecies Blast**: A blastp search is performed against a multispecies database.
    Script: `10-blast.sh`

-14. **Annotation Extraction from UniProt**: Annotations are extracted based on blast search results from UniProt.
+16. **Annotation Extraction from UniProt**: Annotations are extracted based on blast search results from UniProt.
    Script: `11-upimapi.sh`

 ### Concluding Note

 To successfully run this pipeline, ensure that all external bash scripts are present in the specified `${moduledir}` directory and that `config.parameters_all` is properly configured.
 Always refer to individual bash scripts and the configuration file for more detailed information or to modify specific behaviors of the pipeline.

+### Author Information

+Rama Krishnan - krishnanr1@cardiff.ac.uk